Lambert Point Light

 The lighthouse gradually became useless due to construction at the point, and eventually it was surrounded by piers and warehouses built by the Norfolk and Western Railroad.
-It was eventually suggested that a new lighthouse be built at Bush's Bluff, some miles upriver, and that this might supersede the light at Lamberts Point.
+It was eventually suggested that a new lighthouse be built at Bush's Bluff, some miles upriver, and that this might supersede the light at Lambert's Point.
 This project failed, however, because a new lighthouse was deemed too expensive.
-The Lamberts Point Light was finally extinguished on December 31, 1892, the same year that Bush's Bluff was marked with a lightvessel.
-The fog signal at the station was reestablished in 1901, and served for the next ten years.
+The Lambert Point Light was finally extinguished on December 31, 1892, the same year that Bush's Bluff was marked with a lightvessel.
+The fog signal at the station was reestablished in 1901, and served for the next 10 years.
 The building eventually collapsed sometime around 1911, and no trace of it remains.